Whether you are on a strict diet or just naturally curious about the food in Iceland, I’ve got you covered!

 I traveled to Iceland in February of 2018, when I set up shop at the SandHotel as home base, and as someone who “eats everything minus Yuca and Fried Plantains” I went into the trip with an open mind.
 The short trip was so fun that I actually went back for a full week in June of 2018, so I’ve been updating this content as I continue to try to be the best travel advisor on the planet!

-What is Typical Iceland Food Like?
+What is Iceland Food Like?

 I’ll remind you that if you are in the beginning of planning your trip to Iceland, you are headed to an iconic country that is simply one of a kind.
 You will fall in love with how different it is from anywhere else I’ve been in the world.